Join us for an info session!

 The A-BSN provides specific clinical education to prepare students for practice in a variety of health-related settings with an emphasis on hands-on experience.
 To accomplish this, the program arranges placements for students at hospitals and clinical facilities in the greater Los Angeles area.
 Each student receives their clinical placements at varying locations.

 The university works with hundreds of partners in the health care industry – from major hospitals to smaller, community-based clinics – to find the right fit for each individual.
-In this way, students can focus on learning the methods, principles and practices, without worrying about the logistics.
+This allows students to focus on learning the methods, principles and practices of nursing, without worrying about the logistics.

-Upon graduating, many students go on to work at one of the hospitals in which they completed their clinical training.
+Upon graduating, many students go on to work at one of the hospitals at which they completed their clinical training.

 Why pursue an A-BSN?